openaudioserver/library/README.md

 Scan a single library path:

-    $ node indexer.js scan /path/to/music
+    $ node scanner.js /path/to/music

 Scan a library with multiple folders:

-    $ node indexer.js scan /path/to/music /path/to/more/music /path/to/other/music
+    $ node scanner.js /path/to/music /path/to/more/music /path/to/other/music

 Compress the index with gzip:

-    $ GZIP=true node indexer.js scan /path/to/music
+    $ GZIP=true node scanner.js /path/to/music

 Loading a library from the command line outputs the JSON data:

-    $ node indexer.js load /path/to/music /path/to/more/music /path/to/other/music
+    $ node library.js /path/to/music /path/to/more/music /path/to/other/music

 [Top of page](#documentation)